liqowomo/lqxy-ca-rf-1/WO/yrm/README.md

 | **`String`** | **Heap** ✅ | `call __rust_alloc` (allocates memory) + `mov rax, [ptr]` (accessing string) |
 | **`&str` (String Slice)** | **Stack** ✅ (if `&"hello"`) / **Heap** ✅ (if from `String`) | `lea rax, [rip + .L__unnamed]` (stack) OR `mov rax, [ptr]` (heap) |
 | **`*const T` / `*mut T` (Raw Pointer)** | **Stack** (points to stack) or **Heap** (points to heap) | `mov rax, [rsp + offset]` (stack) OR `mov rax, [ptr]` (heap) |

+## When Assembly Instruction is not visible

+1. The compiler does some optimization, so the actual assembly code may not be visible in the assembly output.
+2. you need to use - #